SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 dispatch(setUser(payload));
 ```

-Additional note: the revoke/refresh endpoints may also return either a raw
+Additional note: the revoke endpoint (and refresh) typically return a raw
-JWT string or a decoded object — the auth helpers now normalize those
+JWT string in `data.jwt`.
+The auth helpers no longer perform automatic
-responses so callers receive a consistent runtime shape when present.
+normalization for revoke responses; callers that need the canonical
+`JwtItem[]` shape should call `normalizeJwt` explicitly before writing
+tokens into the Redux store (for example, before `dispatch(setUser(...))`).

 ---